-The damaged area of the stair tread should be carefully cut away and a new piece of softwood spliced in.
+The damaged area of stair tread can then be carefully cut away and a new piece of softwood spliced in.
 It is also a good idea to fix little timber bearers underneath the patched areas, to provide extra support.

 The new tread will then need to be shaped and sanded — and any screw holes filled.

 Commonly, the ‘nosing’ or front edge of the tread will become so worn over time that it splits.
-In this case, it can usually be easily removed by sawing or chiseling across the width of the stair.
-A joiner or stairpart specialist will be able to create a new section to take its place.
+In this case, it can usually be easily removed by sawing or chiselling across the width of the stair.
+A joiner or stairpart specialist can then create a new section to take its place.

-The surface of your new tread will probably require a little shaping – to avoid unnecessary ridges – prior to re-fitting.
-The ideal tool for this is a sharp spokeshave and careful working should give a close perimeter fit to enable effective glueing.
+The surface of your new tread might require a little shaping – to avoid unnecessary ridges — prior to re-fitting.
+The ideal tool for this is a sharp spokeshave and careful working should give a close perimeter fit to enable effective gluing.

 If you use screws, these should be countersunk below the surface to allow for filling and painting.
 Alternatively, use short connecting timber dowels to add strength.

-Stairs that creak are not only annoying but can also be a sign that the timbers within are rubbing together.
+Creaking staircases are not only irritating (and a tiny bit creepy) but can also be a tell-tale sign that the timbers within are rubbing together.

-You firstly need to identify the exact origins of the creak — a job for which it helps if you can access the underside of the staircase.
+In order to identify where the creak is originating it will help if you are able to access the underside of the staircase.
 If there is an obvious gap between the timbers then a simply screwing the gap back together may suffice.

-Sometimes, creaks will originate from the junction between the tread and riser.
+Sometimes, staircase creaks will be coming from the junction between the tread and riser.
 In this case, use a thin strip of wood, shaped to taper at one end, and glue it so that it fills the gap — hammer into place and do not use the staircase until the glue has fully set.

 Splits in timber balusters or spindles are common on old staircases.
-In most cases, it should not be too hard to remove individual spindles.
-Most were either nailed into the handrail and baserail, or else slotted firmly into fillets of wood.
+In most cases, it is easy to remove individual spindles requiring repair.
+Spindles were usually nailed into the handrail and baserail, or slotted firmly into fillets of wood.

-Small cracks and splits are usually easily dealt with using a strong adhesive to bring the split together, clamping it until it is fully set.
+Superficial cracks and splits are usually not hard to deal with — you can simply use a strong adhesive to bring the split together, clamping it until it is fully set.

-In the case of very wide or severe splits or if the spindle has completely snapped and cannot be glued back together, a replacement will be necessary.
+Where splits are very wide or the spindle has completely snapped and cannot be glued back together, a replacement spindle will be necessary.

-It is possible to buy a huge number of styles of spindles, either from staircase specialists or DIY warehouses.
+There is a huge range of spindles in all kinds of styles designed to mimic period designs.
+These can be bought either from staircase specialist or DIY warehouses.
 If an exact match cannot be found, a skilled joiner or woodturner will be your best option.

-An off-the-shelf baluster will probably need to be trimmed to sit your staircase, but do ensure that any carved sections in the design match up to the existing spindles before trimming and setting in place.
+An off-the-shelf baluster will probably need to be trimmed to fit your staircase, but do make sure that any carved sections in the design match up to the existing spindles before trimming and setting in place.